-- Take the crumble dough out of the freezer and grate it on the blueberries.
+- Take the crumble dough from the freezer and grate it on the blueberries using a large hole cheese grater.
 Gently spread it if needed, don’t pat it down.

 - Place your pie in the oven and bake for 15-20 minutes.
 It is ready when the crumble is crunchy and light brown.
-Gluten-free flours get golden or dark brown slowly.
-Usually, when they do, you are too far gone.
-The pie crust and the crumble will be too dry and hard.
+Don’t wait until the crumble is dark brown.
+It will be too dry and hard then.

 - Wait for it to cool down completely before slicing!